Women need to fix their relationship with money, says Vani Kola at SheSparks 2023

 Among the eye-opening figures the report includes is that the share of VC funding that women-funded startups receive is in single digits (9%), and that most women face bias when it comes to funding.
 About 65% of women feel their gender plays a role when raising funds, and 55% of them say they don’t have the same access to opportunities as their male counterparts.

+The fintech sector saw the largest share of fundraising for women founders at $722.3M, followed by D2C startups with $152.4M, edtech startups with $107.5M and SaaS startups with $99.2M.

-The report also highlighted that there are just 2 unicorns led by women CEOs, and that less than 1% of active angel investors in India are women.
+The report also highlighted that there are just two unicorns led by women CEOs, and that less than 1% of active angel investors in India are women.

+To close this gap, half the respondents felt VCs should allocate a greater percentage of total capital to funding women-led businesses.
+The others felt running specific programmes for women founders will also help bridge the gender gap in venture funding.

+A key observation has been that in deals led by women angels, 25% of startups had women co-founders or founders.
+This just goes to show that women invest in more women, and we need to have more female investors.

 The report further delineated factors holding women entrepreneurs back, such as ‘underselling oneself’, ‘imposter syndrome’, and ‘lack of support and role models’.